brandon-rhee/brandon-rhee/README.md

 ### Hi there 👋
-I'm Brandon, a data-driven product intern.
+I'm Brandon, a data-driven product analyst.
 I have a strong focus on identifying customer needs through data and leveraging produt insights to drive strategic decision-making.

 I have expereience in running SQL queries and data analysis.
 I am passionate about creating and developing data insights to help firms understand their data.
 I led multiple data projects from start to finish, creating literature review, defining data methodologies, and breaking down complex problems into manageable tasks.